signaldatascience/R-curriculum/lectures/cross-entropy/cross-entropy.md

 * Shalizi's [Information Theory](http://bactra.org/notebooks/information-theory.html) is a good explanation of information-theoretic entropy as well as an excellent source for further reading.

-The Kraft-McMillan theorem: more rigor
+The Kraft--McMillan theorem: more rigor
 ======================================

 Feel free to skip this section.
-It's a development of the Kraft-McMillan theorem in more precise terms.
+It's a development of the Kraft--McMillan theorem in more precise terms.

 Formal statement
 ----------------